[ maw-mit ]

 The rainy weather could not ________ my elated spirits on my graduation day.

 Origin of maumet

-First recorded in 1175–1225; Middle English < Old French mahommet idol, special use of Mahommet Mohammed, whose image was thought to be an object of worship
+First recorded in 1175–1225; Middle English, from Old French mahommet “idol,” special use of Mahommet, the Arab prophet Muhammad, whose image was mistakenly thought to be an object of worship

 C13: from Old French mahomet idol, literally: the prophet Mohammed, from the belief that his image was worshipped